Tinymrsb/Tinymrsb/README.md

 - Hey Yall, I’m Brittany!
-- Lifetime learner, currently working through JavaScript on FreeCodeCamp.
+- Lifetime learner, currently working through challenges on FreeCodeCamp.
 - You can reach me on all the socials with @TinyMrsB.

 <!---